Bayesian Search for Robust Optima: Background

 In addition the kernel function depends upon a number of hyper-parameters, $\eta$.
-Training the $\GP$ comprises inferring these hyper-parameters by maximising the marginal likelihood of the data $p(\data \given \eta)$ given by
+Training the GP comprises inferring these hyper-parameters by maximising the marginal likelihood of the data $p(\data \given \eta)$ given by

-Although the log marginal likelihood function landscape may be non-convex and multi-modal, we adopt the standard practice of using a gradient-based optimiser (BFGS) with several random starts to estimate good hyper-parameter values \cite{gpy2012gaussian}.
+Although the log marginal likelihood function landscape may be non-convex and multi-modal, we adopt the standard practice of using a gradient-based optimiser (L-BFGS) with several random starts to estimate good hyper-parameter values \cite{gpy2012gaussian}.